UW Press Books

 Among our book series are the Brittingham Prize in Poetry, the Felix Pollak Prize in Poetry, Wisconsin Studies in Autobiography, Wisconsin Studies in Classics, Living Out: Gay and Lesbian Autobiography, Studies in Dance History; George L. Mosse Series in Modern European Cultural and Intellectual History; The History of American Thought and Culture; and Publications of the Wisconsin Center for Pushkin Studies.
 Click here for a more complete list of series.

 Just a third of the membership of the Association of American University Presses publish academic journals, and we're proud to say that this is yet another way in which Wisconsin contributes to the timely dissemination of scholarship—our most basic mission.
 The Press publishes 11 peer-reviewed academic journals in the humanities, social sciences, and medicine, several of which have been with the Press since the inception of the Journals Division in 1965.
-Today our journals appear not only as printed words on the page, but a growing number are also available on-line.
-Complete archives of most Press journals are also available electronically from a variety of sources.
-UWP journals are: American Orthoptic Journal, Arctic Anthropology, Contemporary Literature, Journal of Consumer Affairs, Journal of Human Resources, Land Economics, Landscape Journal, Luso-Brazilian Review, Monatshefte, Ecological Restoration, and SubStance.
+Today our journals appear not only as printed words on the page, but online, with selected special journal issues available as ebooks.
+We publish: American Orthoptic Journal, Arctic Anthropology, Contemporary Literature, Ecological Restoration, The Journal of Human Resources, Land Economics, Landscape Journal, Luso-Brazilian Review, Monatshefte, Native Plants Journal, and SubStance.
 Click here to visit the UW Press Journals website.